We are delighted to bring you news of our 2024 ride, featuring the Mayenne river, which will take place between the 6th and 12th July.

 For those interested there are 5 stages to prepare the route:

-We will publish the route before we depart and in 2017 we will arrange for the route files to be available on the website for you to download to your GPS devices.
+We will arrange for the route notes and GPX files to be available on the website for you to download approximately 7 days before the ride.
+We will also brief you on insurance and other requirements.

 Terms and conditions